TDizzle/web-dev-hw/assignment-02/README.md

 ## Tristan Lilly

 **This class is essential to the completion of my Media Arts degree.**
 *I love the idea of coding and want to learn the basics and understand more about computers.
-Maybe understand hacking scenes in movie :o*
+Maybe understand hacking scenes in movies too :o*

 1. I have a better understanding of how the internet works and its distinction between "the web"
 2. I have learned about different types of txt editors and what applications are used to create websites.